 You could choose to go to the “course” section or even explore some of the programs and degrees that edX offers.
 When it comes to the courses, there’s a wide variety of categories to choose from - everything from arts and philosophy all the way to economics and finance.
 The UI is intuitive and well-organized - it’s really easy to navigate around and find what you’re looking for.

-When it comes to edX courses reviews, most of the student edX reviews that you’d find online would be very conflicting.
+When it comes to edX courses' reviews, most of them are very conflicting.
 I’d say, it’s actually somewhat of a phenomenon - I have yet to see such conflicting opinions about the quality of the courses offered on the site.

 Interesting and cool features help online learning platforms stand out of the crowd.
 That is why every platform aims to offer its students something that is unique and exclusive only to the site in question.

-As you can see for yourself (and as many of the positive edX reviews state), the platform is truly rich in terms of the amount of choices that it provides to students.
+As you can see for yourself (and as many of the positive edX reviews state), the platform is truly rich in terms of the number of choices that it provides to students.